Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 ### Documentation

 When looking through many open source projects I have a feeling that this step is just a personal preference.
 Many editors offer tools that can ease the task and it only takes a couple minutes, so why not?
-Anyway I highly recommend to write down which kernel uses which buffers.
+Anyway, I highly recommend to write down which kernel uses which buffers.
 It's probably the best description of system one could have.

 | **Kernel**  | **Buffers** |
 | :------------ |:---------------|